subquery/documentation/docs/references/references.md

 ### -p, --port

-The port the subquery indexing service binds to, by default this is set to `3000`
+The port the subquery indexing service binds to.
+By default this is set to `3000`

 ## subql-query